-Enosh promotes the welfare and rights of people with psychosocial disabilities of all sectors and backgrounds in Israeli society.
-Enosh has 3 branches serving Arab communities - participants and family members.
+Enosh promotes the welfare and rights of people with psychosocial disabilities from all sectors and backgrounds in Israeli society.
+Enosh has 3 branches serving Arab communities specifically, both the participants and family members.
 Enosh adapted its rehabilitation programs to the needs and culture of the Arab population and tailored specific services in order to tackle cultural challenges.
-The majority of the Arab population reside in the periphery areas of Israel, where mental health services are scarce.
+The majority of the Arab population reside in the peripheral areas of Israel, where mental health services are scarce.
 In religious Muslim communities, psychosocial disabilities are often perceived as a sign of divine disfavor, so psychiatric conditions are often left fatally untreated.
-Therefore, providing targeted community mental healthcare services to in the Arab sector, that are adhere to religious and social tents, is of paramount importance.
-In 2016 Enosh and the ministry of Justice promoted a the first conference for the Arab community on the reform in the legal capacity act amendment.
+Therefore, providing targeted community mental healthcare services in the Arab sectors, that adhere to religious and social tenants, is of paramount importance.
+In 2016, Enosh and the Ministry of Justice promoted the first conference for the Arab community on the reform in the legal capacity act amendment.

-Family counselling for Jewish Ethiopians Communities
+Family Counseling for Jewish Ethiopian Communities

 Individuals of Ethiopian origin who face a mental health crisis are particularly vulnerable and experience greater risk of unmet mental health needs due to cultural norms and social marginalization.
-Behavior codes and social norms such as non-verbal communication, introverted behavior, suspicion towards medical practitioners, the belief that it is unacceptable to reveal problems and discuss them openly, as well as reliance on traditional care methods often deny people with psychiatric disabilities from receiving life-saving treatment.
-This risk is exacerbated due to severe lack of awareness to symptoms of psychiatric disorders and to available care services.
+Behavioral codes and social norms surrounding non-verbal communication, introverted behavior, suspicion towards medical practitioners, the belief that it is unacceptable to reveal problems and discuss them openly, as well as reliance on traditional care methods often deny people with psychosocial disabilities from receiving life-saving treatments.
+This risk is exacerbated due to a severe lack of awareness to symptoms of psychiatric disorders and to available care services.
 Furthermore, many immigrant families from Ethiopia are often underserved.
 They experience financial distress, adjustment difficulties and language barriers, which make it difficult for them to actively seek help and access health care services.
-They include many single parent families or families with only one functioning parent with limited support systems.
-Therefore, unlike more privileged populations that are skilled and pro-active about seeking and accessing information (including web-based resources) and utilizing their rights, the Ethiopian community requires an outreach strategy, including house visits, facilitating access to information and services, and applying motivational methods to improve engagement of families who are apprehensive about seeking help.
+Many Ethiopian families are single-parent households or families with only one functioning parent with limited support systems.
+Therefore, unlike more privileged populations that are skilled and pro-active about seeking and accessing information (including web-based resources) and utilizing their rights, the Ethiopian community requires an outreach strategy, including home visits, facilitation of access to information and services, and the use of motivational methods to improve engagement of families who are apprehensive about seeking help.